solliancenet/MCW-innovate-modernize-apps-with-data-ai/README.md

 Wide World Importers (WWI) is a global manufacturing company that handles distribution worldwide.
 They manufacture more than 9,000 different SKUs for two types of businesses, B2B and B2C.
 WWI has 5 factories each with about 10,000 sensors each, meaning 50,000 sensors sending data in real time.

 Their sensor data is collected into a Kafka cluster, collected via a custom consumer application that aggregates the events and writes the results to PostgreSQL.
-The have event data store that currently runs in PostgreSQL.
+They have an event data store that currently runs in PostgreSQL.
 The status of the factory floor is reported using a web app hosted on-premises that connects to PostgreSQL.

 They are running into scalability issues as they add manufacturing capacity, but in the course of addressing this concern they would like to take the opportunity to modernize their infrastructure.
 In particular, they would like to modernize their solution to use microservices, and in particular apply the Event Sourcing and Command Query Responsibility Segregation (CQRS) patterns.